CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Switch-Management.md

 Switch roles identify switch dependencies and determine the order in which switches are upgraded.
 The upgrade process begins with switches assigned the superspine role, then continues with the spine switches, leaf switches, exit switches, and finally, switches with no role assigned.
 Upgrades for all switches with a given role must be successful before the upgrade process for switches with the closest dependent role can begin.

 Role assignment is optional, but recommended.
 Using roles can prevent switches from becoming unreachable due to dependencies between switches or single attachments.
-Additionally, when you deploy MLAG pairs, switch roles avoid upgrade conflicts.
+Additionally, when you deploy MLAG pairs, assigned roles avoid upgrade conflicts.

-### Assign Switch Roles
+### Assign Roles to Switches

-You can assign roles to one or more switches using the NetQ UI or the NetQ CLI.

 {{<tabs "TabID99" >}}